phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 done
 ```

-But we're programmers, so we can't expect to fill this manually.
-Brace
+But since we're programmers, we can't expect to give a hard-coded list of words
-expansion can help with this:
+for a loop.
+Brace expansion can help us to generate a dynamic sequence of
+numbers:

 ```bash
 for i in {0..9}; do